howtonotwin/MCForgeDocumentation/docs/items/overrides.md

 Using Overrides
 ---------------

 The format of an override can be seen on the [wiki][], and a good example can be found in `model/item/bow.json`.
-For reference, here is a hypothetical example of an item with a `power` property and a `usage` property.
+For reference, here is a hypothetical example of an item with a `power` property.
+Notice that when you define a predicate, it applies to *all values __greater than or equal to__ the given value*.
+If the values have no match, the default is the current model.

     {
       "parent": "item/generated",
       "texture": {
-        "layer0": "examplemod:items/exampleUsedEmpty" // Default
+        "layer0": "examplemod:items/examplePartial" // Default
       },
       "overrides": [
         {
-          "predicate": { // power >= .25 && usage >= .9
+          "predicate": { // power >= .75
-            "power": .25,
+            "power": .75,
-            "usage": .9
           },
-          "model": "examplemod:item/exampleUsedPowered"
-        }
-        {
-          "predicate": { // power >= 0 && usage >= .9
-            "power": 0,
-            "usage": .9
-          },
-          "model": "examplemod:item/exampleUsedEmpty",
-        },
-        {
-          "predicate": { // power >= 0 && usage >= 0
-            "power": .25,
-            "usage": 0
-          },
-          "model": "examplemod:item/exampleUnusedPowered",
+          "model": "examplemod:item/examplePowered"
         }
       ]
     }